hasibzunair/peekaboo2/README.md

 # Peekaboo 2

 This is official code for our work:<br>
-PEEKABOO2: Adapting Peekaboo with Segment Anything for Unsupervised Object Localization in Images and Videos
+PEEKABOO2: Adapting Peekaboo with Segment Anything Model for Unsupervised Object Localization in Images and Videos
 <br>

 https://github.com/user-attachments/assets/f2db4e19-4dc3-40fa-a18a-e037852fffbb